openlawlibrary/taf-pkcs11/README.md

-# taf-pkcs11
+# TAF Smard Card support

-PyKCS11 wrapper with prebuild openSC libraries used to create signatures with smart cards
+This library is a wrapper around [PyKCS11](https://github.com/LudovicRousseau/PyKCS11) with included prebuild `openSC` library which allows us to sign data with smart cards (YubiKey).